ynotrusso/demo-api/README.md

 ## Installation

+1. Create env

+Copy the `.env.example` file, name it `.env` and add credentials

-To run this project, run the following command in the terminal:
+2. To run this project, run the following command in the terminal:

 ```
 npm run dev